GRADUATION PARTY HOT DOG BAR AND MINI MASON JAR PIES — Fun and easy ideas for a graduation party, including individual pies served in mini Mason jars.

 My kids loved trying all of the “fancy” hot dog toppings at our hot dog bar, so I know it will be a hit with all of the guests at our graduation party.

 Of course, I won’t always have so many options when we grill hot dogs and hamburgers for our own family, but we’ll definitely always have Heinz Yellow Mustard and Heinz Ketchup available.

 And if you’re craving something besides hot dogs, check out KetchupsNewMustard.com for some great recipe inspiration.

+Hopefully these ideas for a Graduation Party Hot Dog Bar and Mini Mason Jar Pies will make your party planning a little bit easier.
 Now, if I can just get over the fact that my child is graduation from high school, it’s going to be a great summer!